 When carrying out the audit, we followed the independence requirements of the Auditor-General, which incorporate the independence requirements of the External Reporting Board.

-Other than the audit, the provision of advisory services in relation to the Business System Refresh project and services related to an assessment of the data transfer process from the Department of Internal Affairs, we have no relationship with or interests in the Authority.
+Other than the audit, we have no relationship with or interests in the Authority.

-David J Shadwell

-Deloitte

-On behalf of the Auditor-General, Wellington, New Zealand
+David J Shadwell Deloitte On behalf of the Auditor-General, Wellington, New Zealand

 Directory